open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 Generally, follow these commands in your command line, but refer back above if there are any errors or further questions about why you are writing any of the following commands

-1. Clone your GitHub respoitory username.github.io
+1. Clone your GitHub repository username.github.io
 - Copy the HTTPS or SSH link from your repository on the GitHub site
 - On the command line, type `git clone *paste your HTTPS or SSH link here*`
 2. Understand that there are three levels of a Github repository: the upstream ([open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io)), your username.github.io on GitHub and your username.github.io on your OS.